Modupe was a mentee on the Mentoring Women in Business programme from 2019-2020.

 Mentoring has the ability to be powerful for both actors in the relationship; Jennifer said: “Modupe encouraged me to be more focused on what I want to achieve in my own career… her persistence was something I needed to emulate.”
-Jennifer credits Modupe with giving her the confidence to work towards achieving a new role at Bank of America.
+Jennifer credits Modupe with giving her the confidence to work towards achieving a new role.

 Since the end of their time on the programme in March, Modupe and Jennifer have remained in close contact.
 Jennifer will participate in our next intake of Mentoring.
 On her experiences with Jennifer, Modupe concluded: “I have a clear vision of the business, management skill have really improved and I have been able to set realistic goals… Being on this platform has been one of the best thing that has ever happened to me.”

 Find out more about our Mentoring Women in Business programme

 Mentoring Women in Business is one of the Foundation's three flagship programmes, which also include HerVenture and the Road to Growth.
 The programme matches women entrepreneurs from low and middle income countries with professionals of any gender anywhere in the world.